-As mentioned in Section 6.1.3, our MIN TOTAL-LOAD algorithm has smaller overhead (by constant factors) if the aggregation tree is d-dominating for large d values.
+As mentioned in Section 6.1.3, our Min Total-load algorithm has smaller overhead (by constant factors) if the aggregation tree is d-dominating for large d values.
 We note that, in practice, typical sensor deployments tend to have this property.
-For example, we find the LABDATA dataset to have a domination factor of 2.25.
+For example, Figure 7(a) plots the cumulative number of nodes versus height for the aggregation tree of the LabData dataset.
+The distribution is lower bounded by the cumulative number of nodes of a balanced, regular tree with degree 2.25 (denoted as Regular(2.25)).
+Hence the aggregation tree of the LabData dataset is 2.25-dominating, resulting in a low overhead (the constant factor of $(1+\frac{2}{\sqrt{d}-1})$ evaluates to 5).